Vocal.media Review: 6 Ways to Make Money on Vocal

 This is what the writing section looks like:

-As a creator, you can promote your products or services in your story, encourage readers to like your posts, and tip you.
+As a creator, you can promote your products or services in your story, encourage readers to like your posts, and leave tips.
 Unlike Medium, Vocal does not mind your promo as long as it helps the platform reach new people.

 Here is how I finish my Vocal posts: